orbeon/orbeon-forms-doc/contributors/test-plan.md

 ###  Basic Persistence

-Do at least for eXist and DB2, as automated tests already test most of this, and the code running for DB2 is almost identical to the code running for other relational databases.
-But if possible do for the other relational databases as well.
+Do the following for eXist and DB2.
+We do not test other relational databases here, as automated tests already test most of this, and the code running for DB2 is almost identical to the code running for other relational databases.

 - Setup: in `properties-local.xml`, add:
     ```xml